mylife-home/mylife-home-main/README.md

 # WIP templates:
-- prevent drop used export (or force and cleanup)

 - TESTS
   - OK import plugins
     - OK import component with id that would overwrite template instantation (eg: id = new1-child1)